 It’s the story of two solid, courageous women who transform heartbreaking loss into reconnection.
 As well as a family reunited after exposing dark secrets.
 Melissa Henderson lives a peaceful life.
 She used to be a bestselling author.
 Now she devotes her time and energy to renovating a Victorian home in the foothills of rural New England.
 Her young son died of cancer six years ago, and her marriage ended.
 She paused in her writing.
 Melissa found a passion and came alive when she bought the old house and restored it to its former glory.

 Melissa gets a call from her sister, Hattie, after she sees a wildfire that threatens her home on the news.
 Hattie, who became a nun at the age of twenty-five.
 She is now eager to assist Melissa even though it means revisiting one of her most traumatic memories.
 Melissa, who was sixteen at the time, was sent to a dreary convent in Ireland.
 She give up—her baby to save her family from embarrassment.
 After all these years Hattie feels compelled to embark on a quest.
 That will forever change both of their lives in order to find the child Melissa abandoned.

 So, my list end here.
 I hope that you loved our picks of upcoming books.
+Which are your most anticipated books for the year?
+Did one of yours make it to our list?
+Let us know!
 Feel free to surf through my site to find more such content on books!
 Have a nice day!